- Home

 One way to reduce this cost is to make your Friday night takeaway food yourself.
 Although this may not be as appealing as having someone do the cooking for you, the amount of money you could save might be the motivation you need to get those pots and pans out.

-Here are three delicious fakeaway recipes to try, along with how much they can save you compared to ordering the same food in.
+Here are three delicious fakeaway recipes to try, along with how much they can save you compared to ordering the same food in (costs were correct at time of writing 05.03.2024).

 Slow cooker butter chicken

-A single main dish from a UK curry house is £9.33, but for 80p more (£10.13) you could make 12 portions of this delicious slow cooker butter chicken – enough for six meals for a couple, or three for a family of four.
-Costs were correct at the time of writing.
+A single main dish from a UK curry house is £9.51, but for a little over £1 more (£10.67), you could make 12 portions of this delicious slow cooker butter chicken – enough for six meals for a couple, or three for a family of four.

 While some slow cooker recipes can lack depth of flavour, this slow cooker butter chicken builds layers of flavour by cooking and browning the butter chicken mixture in a frying pan before transferring to the slow cooker.
 The browning that happens in the pan adds a huge depth of flavour and makes the dish beautifully rich, so it’s definitely worth taking your time over it.